 The oil industry, heavy manufacturing and construction sectors, and the U.S. military were the main users of asbestos in Oklahoma and elsewhere.

 Oklahoma Job Sites with Known Asbestos Exposure

-Because fire and explosions are a major concern in the oil and gas industries, asbestos and asbestos-containing materials (ACMs) were used extensively in oil-drilling rigs, refineries, and other facilities.
-Older oil plants built before the late 1970s were built with asbestos in nearly every component.
+Oil and gas companies used asbestos and asbestos-containing materials (ACMs) extensively in oil-drilling rigs, refineries, and other facilities.
+Older oil plants built were built with asbestos in nearly every component.

-Asbestos was also used in large quantities by the U.S. armed forces for the same reasons as the oil industry.
-Asbestos was used in brake pads, wiring in radar sets and radios, insulation material, roof shingles, and vinyl floor sheets.
+Asbestos was also used in brake pads, wiring in radar sets and radios, insulation material, roof shingles, and vinyl floor sheets.

 - Altus Air Force Base in Altus